 Determines the text of a message and displays it in the status bar at the lower left of the browser window.
 For example, you can use this behavior to describe the destination of a link in the status bar instead of showing the URL associated with it.

 Opens a URL in a new window.
 You can specify the properties of the new window, including its name, size, and attributes (whether it is resizable, has a menu bar, and so on).

 Edits a jump menu.
 You can change the menu list, specify a different linked file, or change the browser location in which the linked document opens.

 You can use the Property inspector’s folder icon or Link box to create links from an image, an object, or text to another document or file.

 Click the folder icon to the right of the Link box to browse to and select a file.

 The path to the linked document appears in the URL box.
-Use the Relative To pop‑up menu in the Select HTML File dialog box to make the path document-relative or root-relative, and then click Select.
+Use the Relative To pop‑up menu in the Select File dialog box to make the path document-relative or root-relative, and then click OK.
 The type of path you select applies only to the current link.
 (You can change the default setting of the Relative To box for the site.)

 Type the path and filename of the document in the Link box.